 So, you’re up and running with Google Analytics.
 You’ve mastered the basics and you’re up to speed with what most of the data indicates.
-The next step is to merge your findings with your marketing campaign to create more successful outcomes and increased ROI.
+(Click here if you missed Wave 1 or need to re-cap on the previous episode) The next step is to merge your findings with your marketing campaign to create more successful outcomes and increased ROI.

 The obvious go-to at this point is trying to increase traffic.
 The issue you’ve got here is that traffic only really equates to window shoppers.
 Your website traffic means nothing if you aren’t converting.
 The footfall at Harrods in London is ridiculous, but as busy as it may seem, who is buying and who is browsing?